microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaAttributeSet.md

 This example update an attribute set.

 - `Id` parameter specifies the name of the attribute set.
+You can `Get-EntraBetaAttributeSet` to get more details.
 - `Description` parameter specifies the description for the attribute set.

 ### Example 2: Update an attribute set using MaxAttributesPerSet